 Provincial Public Transportation Strategy

-The Alberta government recently completed a provincial transit engagement to learn about the transportation needs of Albertans living in rural and urban communities across the province.
+The government also completed a provincial transit engagement to learn about the transportation needs of Albertans living in rural and urban communities across the province.
 The input received will help inform the development of a provincial public transportation strategy, and criteria for future funding in support of municipal transit initiatives and rural bus services.